jsaliani92/Data-Dive-Itunes-Podcast-Analysis/Reports/Crooked Media Report/Readme.md

 ### Host
 Jon Lovett (@)

+### When does it come out?
+Saturdays each week

 ### Description
-A gameshow podcast hosted by Jon Levett, the host and three guests play games and rant about the absurd week in poltical news.
+On this hilarious game show podcast, Jon and three guests rant about the absurdity in the past weeks political news cycle.
+From guessing which ridiculous pundit quotes are real to the all too famous "Rant wheel", this podcast is focused on the laughs, but brings along some solid substance.
 The guests range from journalists to comedians, and is taped in front of a live audience.
-It's like "Wait Wait, Don't Tell Me" but for political junkies.
+It's basically "Wait Wait, Don't Tell Me", but for political junkies in need of a smile.

-### Julian's Review
+### My Personal Review
 This show is such a good time.
 It brightens my week.
 There are some great rants in here by Lovett and his guests.
-If you want a jovial Saturday afternoon workout, this is your show.
+If you want a jovial Saturday afternoon workout, this is your new show.

 ## Pod Save The People -